Faculty Coordinator: American & Ethnic Studies

 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011-8246

-As a first-generation Latina college student (indeed, I am a first-generation high school student as well), I am deeply committed to outreach, inclusion, and mentoring, and this is evident at every level of my teaching practice, from the way I design assignments to my cultivation of inclusive classroom dynamics.
+As a first-generation Latina college graduate (indeed, I am a first-generation high school graduate as well), I am deeply committed to outreach, inclusion, and mentoring, and this is evident at every level of my teaching practice, from the way I design assignments to my cultivation of inclusive classroom dynamics.
 In all of my courses I present students with conceptual frameworks and perspectives that enable them to examine relationships among power, inequity, and culture in the Americas, most often through the lens of race and ethnicity.
 My classes have a strong historical component that we mobilize in part to understand how power structures of the past continue to shape relationships and practices in the present.
 I also emphasize instances of agency among minority and subaltern groups, and work to introduce methods to students that will allow them to discern and analyze such instances for themselves.
 Ultimately, my classes ask students to examine critically the histories and politics behind power structures that have come to seem neutral and natural.
 My goal is that once the class is over, students are able to apply what we have learned together as we engage issues in the world and in our communities outside of the classroom.

 Recent Courses Taught